India's Data Center Market at a Glance

 India's data centre market has quadrupled from 350 MW to approximately 1.5 GW in six years, with a further 3.8 GW under construction or in advanced planning.
 Three hyperscalers — AWS, Microsoft, and Google — have collectively committed $45.2 billion in cloud and data centre infrastructure since October 2024, signalling a phase transition from opportunistic deployments to strategic, decade-long infrastructure bets.
 Vacancy rates in core markets have compressed to 4.3%, well below the APAC average, confirming structural undersupply.
 This chapter maps the forces driving the boom, quantifies execution risk by hyperscaler, examines geopolitical tailwinds from MENA instability, and presents scenario-weighted projections through 2030.
 The central finding: India's binding constraint is not demand but supply — specifically power grid capacity, water infrastructure, and regulatory throughput.

-The numbers confirm the momentum.
-India's total operational IT load reached ~1,520 MW by end-2025 per JLL's H1 2025 India Data Centres dynamics· JLLH1 2025; Cushman & Wakefield's narrower colocation methodology· Cushman & Wakefield2025 places the figure at approximately 1,300 MW.
-Either way, capacity has roughly quadrupled from the ~350 MW baseline of 2018-19 — a CAGR exceeding 25%.
-The cross-check from CBRE's 2026 outlook· CBRE2026 projects 1.7–2.0 GW operational by year-end on $30 B of fresh deployment, with 500 MW of new supply landing in 2026 alone (CBRE via Business Today· Business TodayApr 2026).
+India's total operational IT load reached approximately 1,520 MW by end-2025 according to JLL· JLLH1 2025.
+Cushman & Wakefield· Cushman & Wakefield2025, using a narrower colocation methodology, reports approximately 1,300 MW.
+Reported capacity is approximately four times the 2018-19 baseline of 350 MW, representing CAGR above 25%.
+CBRE's 2026 outlook· CBRE2026 projects 1.7–2.0 GW operational by year-end, supported by $30 billion of deployment and approximately 500 MW of new supply in 2026 (CBRE via Business Today· Business TodayApr 2026).

 Pipeline visibility through 2030 stands at approximately 3.8 GW under construction or in advanced planning.
 If executed on schedule, India's installed base would exceed 5.3 GW by end-2030, placing the country among the top three Asian markets after mainland China and Japan.
 The execution lag has compressed from 24 months in 2023 to 18-24 months today; faster, but still well outside the 12-month metronome that hyperscalers run elsewhere.
 Live snapshots of grid load and fuel mix that frame DC build-out are tracked across India Energy Atlas state pages; the data-centres dashboard aggregates them at a national level.